 A trip with Sweet Action is sure to be one of the highlights of your stay in Maine, whether you’re an experienced angler or a beginner.
 If you enjoy using bait, an outing typically begins somewhere in Boothbay Harbor with a short boat ride to fish for the “Macks” – the mackerel that will be used as bait for the day’s true prize, the feisty striped bass(depending on the tides and when you choose to depart, this is also a chance to see a beautiful Maine sunrise or sunset).
 Jigging a silver cigarette shaped lure, it is not uncommon for two anglers to catch thirty 6” to 12” Macks in less than fifteen minutes.
 If the Mackerel are more spread out, Captain Wolotsky will reach into his bag of tricks to make sure that we have a few of these striper delicacies on-board.

-- Live Bait – We’ll place a live mackerel on the end of your line, occasionally using a balloon as a bobber.
+We’ll place a live mackerel on the end of your line.
 Once the mackerel is in the water, you will quickly become amazed by the action.
 When the stripers approach, your mackerel will become increasingly nervous, and your line will begin to frantically dance.
-The mackerel breaks the surface trying to flee (we call this “ringing the dinner bell!”).
-Darwin’s Theory prevails as you watch a scene resembling a show on the Discovery Channel.
+The mackerel breaks the surface trying to flee.

-- Gummies – Gummies are synthetic lures that mimic the look of the fish that stripers feed on.
+Gummies are synthetic lures that mimic the look of the fish that stripers feed on.
 These fishy lures, having a lead head and plastic body, target Striped Bass feeding below the surface.
-Often, we will cast gummies to float over or past a hole where Captain Wolotsky knows the stripers congregate.
+Often, we will cast gummies to float over or past a hole where Captain

-For some families the 4 hour Striper fishing trip is just too much fishing.
-Too each his own.
+For some families, the 4-hour Striper fishing trip is just too much fishing.
+To each his own.
 Many families enjoy doing a little Mackerel or bottom fishing, pulling lobsters traps, or even tubing.
 Other families want a little fishing in combination with a trip to Five Islands Lobster Co. for lunch or dinner.
 We can work together to make your time on the boat just what you want it to be.